webdevnerdstuff/vue-easter-egg-trigger/README.md

 ## Demo

-Coming soon to an animal santuary near you.
+Coming soon to an animal sanctuary near you.

 ## Change Log